 Of course, you’ll have lots of questions about the course.
 Here is a list of the most frequently asked questions.
 If your question isn’t answered here, feel free to call us or send an email.

-The course starts in January, April and September.
+The course starts each year in January, May and September.

 Our online computer science courses will take between two years, three months (minimum) and five years (maximum) to complete.

 A commitment of around 12–15 hours of study per week is anticipated for most students.
 If you have less experience in particular areas such as maths or programming skills, or have taken a long break from study, you may need to allow more time during some weeks.

 Tailored to fit your lifestyle, our online computer science degree is perfectly suited to students with full-time work commitments and/or family obligations.
 Online study offers multiple ways to interact with the curriculum, all designed to suit your schedule.

 Tuition fees are paid per unit at £722* per 10 credits.
 Fees are paid in unit instalments corresponding with the course units.
 Each taught 10 credit unit is £722 and for the 60 credit dissertation students will pay two instalments of £2,166.
 To qualify for an MSc you will need a total of 180 credits.
 All courses will have the project payment split into two equal instalments with the first instalment payable in advance of the start of the project, and the second instalment due during the following enrolment and payment window period (8 weeks after the start of the project).

 To enrol on our computer science degree course, the following criteria apply:

 - You should have a first or strong second-class bachelor’s honours degree or international equivalent

 - To apply for this course you may have an undergraduate degree in any subject, but you must demonstrate evidence of relevant quantitative skills (especially algebra and calculus) either through your degree study or by alternative means